2022 Chevrolet Corvette Trim Levels, Configurations & Comparisons.

-Compare the 2022 Chevrolet Corvette 1LT vs 2LT Trim Levels.
-What Is the Difference?
+Compare the 1LT vs 2LT Trims.
+What is the difference?

 The three trim levels for the 2022 Chevrolet Corvette are called the 1LT, 2LT and the 3LT.
 Chevrolet likes to keep things simple.
 All three models come equipped with the same powertrain.
 There's a 6.2-liter, V8 DI engine with variable valve timing and GM's Active Fuel Management.
 This engine produces 490 horsepower and 465 pound-feet of torque.

 The engine's power goes up to 495 horses with 470 pound-feet of torque with the available performance exhaust or the Z51 Performance Package.
 This Corvette can go from 0 to 60 miles-per-hour in just 2.9 seconds.
 The engine is paired with an 8-speed, dual-clutch transmission that offers the engagement of a manual with the smoothness of an automatic.

 The transmission shifts quickly and smoothly.
 It provides continuous power and torque to the wheels.
 There's also a double-paddle de-clutch feature.
 This allows the driver to disengage from the clutch by holding in both paddle shifters.
 Chevy claims that the Corvette transmission system can shift within 100 milliseconds.